Are you over 50 and struggling with stubborn belly fat? You’re not alone. As we age, losing weight becomes more challenging, but it’s not impossible.

 ToggleUnderstanding Belly Fat

-Before we dive into the solution, let’s understand what we’re dealing with.
-Belly fat isn’t just a cosmetic issue; it’s a health concern, especially as we age.
+Before I get into the solution, let’s understand what we’re dealing with.
+Belly fat isn’t just a cosmetic issue; it’s a legit health concern, especially as we get older.

 Types of Belly Fat